hantswilliams/HHA_504_2023/WK4/assignment4a-selfmanaged.md

 ## **Week 4 Homework Assignment: MySQL on Cloud Platforms - Azure and GCP**

 ### **Objective**:
-This assignment dives into the world of databases, focusing on MySQL, and exploring its implementation on leading cloud platforms: Azure and GCP.
+This assignment focuses on MySQL, and exploring its implementation on leading cloud platforms: Azure and GCP.
 By the end, you'll gain hands-on experience in setting up MySQL on these platforms, using MySQL Workbench to design, manage, and interact with your databases, and optionally connecting to your database using Python to retrieve data.

 ### **Instructions**: